AlejoVE/markdown-challenge/README.md

 # Luis Alejandro Montilla

-*"Do what you can, with what you’ve got, where you are."*
+*"Do what you can, with what you’ve got, where you are".<br>Theodore Roosevelt*

 ![alt text](https://user-images.githubusercontent.com/59319966/71984883-00b37e80-322a-11ea-8918-174045d3c0df.jpg "Logo Title Text 1")